davidhay25/NHI/shorthand/ig-data/input/pagecontent/StructureDefinition-NhiPatient-notes.md

 * identifier[dormant].use = #old

-//Name is required, and there are extensions for source, and isPreferred
+<div style="color:green">Name is required, and there are extensions for source, and isPreferred</div>

 * name  1..*
 * name.extension contains